 Good grazing management and providing adequate forage for grazing animals is always the best prevention for poisonous plant problems.
 If you have a population of this plant, do not allow grazing animals — especially sheep — access to the pasture or pastures unless supplemental feed is provided.

 Editor’s note: Kent Ferguson, retired rangeland management specialist from USDA Natural Resources Conservation Service (NRCS), is providing us with plant identification photo stories to help ranchers identify those forbs, forages and species growing in the pastures.
 Additional photos provided by USDA NRCS.

-Broom Snakeweed is excerpted from the February 2017 issue of The Cattleman magazine.
+Nuttall Deathcamas is excerpted from the March 2017 issue of The Cattleman magazine.